abhisheks008/DL-Simplified/Global Land Cover Mapping using Image Processing/readme.md

 Based on the results we can draw the following conclusions:
 1. VGG16: The VGG16 model achieved a higher accuracy of 0.923 and a lower loss of 0.237.
 It outperformed the YOLOv8 model, indicating that the architecture of VGG16 with its specialized design for object detection could capture more complex features and generalize better.
 2. YOLOv8: The YOLOv8 model achieved a F1 Confidence of 0.700.
 It performed reasonably well, but there is room for improvement.
 3. Mobilenet SSD: The MobileNet SSD model achieved an accuracy of 0.969 and a loss of 0.193.
 It performed better than both the VGG16 and YOLOv8 models.
-MobileNet SSD's lightweight architecture and efficient design helped in achieving a high accuracy while maintaining computational efficiency.
+MobileNet SSD's lightweight architecture and efficient design helped in achieving high accuracy while maintaining computational efficiency.

 ##### Code contributed by: Arismita Mukherjee
 ##### Email: arismita08.m@gmail.com